sai01c/Neet150/Takeaways.md

 - Sliding window - have two pointers left and right.
 Iterate the array using right.
 Change left based on condition.
 Used for substring problems, buy and sell stock problems.
 - Set- remove TC O(1)
 - Whenever we have frequency, we need to use dictionary to store the frequency of elements/char.
+- Anagram: Use dictionary to store counts/ frequencies.
 - `count[element] = count.get(element, 0) + 1`
 - If we want a palindrome, always use two pointers left and right
 - For palindromic substring, always use helper function to calculate from the mid.